-For children whose fifth birthday falls between 1 April 2026 and 31 August 2026 (summer-born children), parents who do not wish them to start school in the school year 2025-26, but to be admitted to the Reception Year in September 2026, should apply at the usual time for a place in September 2025 together with a cover letter/email and all the information they would like to be considered.
+For children whose fifth birthday falls between 1 April 2027 and 31 August 2027 (summerborn children), parents who do not wish them to start school in the school year 2026-27, but to be admitted to the Reception Year in September 2026, should apply at the usual time for a place in September 2026 by the published closing date, and include a cover letter/email with their request to delay entry ensuring they include all the information and evidence they would like to be considered.
+All information and evidence will be shared with the headteacher of the relevant school(s) for their views, as required to do so by law.

-If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2026) for a Reception place in September 2026.
-If their request is refused, the parents must decide whether to wait for any offer of a place in September 2025 (N.B. it will still be subject to the oversubscription criteria below) or to withdraw their application and apply in the second half of the summer term 2026 for a Year 1 place in September 2026.
-Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2025-26 Reception Year group.
+If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2027) for a Reception place in September 2027.
+If their request is refused, the parents must decide whether to wait for any offer of a place in September 2026 (N.B. it will still be subject to the oversubscription criteria below) or to withdraw their application and apply in the second half of the summer term 2027 for a Year 1 place in September 2027.
+Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2026-27 Reception Year group.

-Admission of children outside their normal age group
+Admission of children outside their normal age group - Secondary Transfer